Benefits of Applicant Tracking System: Insights for Modern Recruiters

 OFCCP Internet Applicant Rule

 Federal contractors trigger a 3-year recordkeeping obligation the moment they view a resume.
 The OFCCP Internet Applicant Rule requires documentation of every applicant, every disposition decision, and every screening criterion applied.
-Without an ATS, this is managed through spreadsheets and email chains a system that rarely survives an OFCCP audit.
+Without an ATS, this is managed through spreadsheets and email chains, a system that rarely survives an OFCCP audit.

 EEOC Compliance and EEO-1 Reporting